Star Academy (French TV series): Season 13

 For this thirteenth season of Star Academy, the candidates are once again staying in the Château des Vives-Eaux located in Dammarie-les-Lys in Seine-et-Marne, as was the case during the first seven seasons and since the return of the musical program in 2022.
 The director's office is making its return, after its absence the previous year.
 A recording studio has also been set up in the castle.
 Within the castle grounds, no fewer than 76 cameras will be installed to guarantee viewers a 360-degree immersion.
 Each week, the dance teacher will choose a student to perform a song-and-dance number.
 The best of the season will be presented on the tour.
 The number one student of the week will win the right to open the next prime right after the anthem with a solo performance.
 Students will have the opportunity to present themselves to the audience during each prime through a self-portrait that will take the form of a large medley mixing theater and singing.
 "The impossible exercise" will confront the candidates with the hazards of live performance such as a microphone failure or singing another student's part at the last minute.
 The "face-offs" will pit two students against each other around a discipline such as theater, singing, or dance.
 Some artists will be involved in the staging, choreography, etc. The Studio 217 will have a brand-new set, with a giant screen that will span the entire stage, a modular stage leading up to the teachers' table, and a surprising innovation: a moving walkway integrated into the turntable, allowing the artists to be immersed in the set and offer new staging.
 Another major new feature: a huge stage curtain capable of projecting images.

 For this thirteenth season, Michael Goldman, director since the show's return in 2022, retains his status.
 The teaching staff remains identical to the previous year, except for the arrival of Jonathan Jenvrin, a choreographer who has collaborated with Dua Lipa, Rihanna and Kamel Ouali in particular, as dance teacher in place of Malika Benjelloun, and the arrival of Alain Degois in charge of theater classes, replacing Hugues Hamelynck.
 Nicknamed "Papy", in reference to his imitation of "Papy Mougeot" in the sketch Le Schmilblick by Coluche, he is the founder of an improvisation company, "Déclic Théâtre" which has helped to reveal, among others, Jamel Debbouze, Omar Sy and Sophia Aram.
 On September 5, 2025, TF1 announced in a press release on X that the singers Ed Sheeran and Charlotte Cardin are the official godfather et godmother of this season, and this is also the second time that the godfathers of Star Academy are not French, since Kylie Minogue and Céline Dion were the godmothers of Star Academy, back in 2007, for the seventh season.
+The winner of this thirteenth season is Ambre, having won with 58% of the public votes.